 The engineering design included determining the strengthening requirements of the existing DLR structures to cope with a longer fatigue life, the additional loading, platform extensions and station remodelling at 19 stations to accommodate longer trains, and track modification for improved throughput.

-Designing grade separated railway junctions – tracks crossing at different heights – increases the number of trains that can run on the network.
+Our team also designed track modifications including grade separated railway junctions to increase the number of trains that run on the network.

 Arup’s design approach maximised the sustainability of the project, with initiatives such as re-using the deck of existing viaduct by repositioning at a different alignment to avoid its demolition and removal.

-The multidisciplinary project involved over 200 Arup staff from international offices.
-The project team ranged from permanent way, civil and geotechnical engineers, to acoustics, environmental and landscape specialists.
+The project involved over 200 Arup staff from international offices with the team ranging from permanent way, civil and geotechnical engineers, to acoustics, environmental and landscape specialists.